 A white label partner is a company or structured team that manages accounts on behalf of agencies.
 You pay a fixed or per-account fee, the work runs under your brand, and the operational responsibility sits with them rather than with you.

 The upside: Continuity.
 If your account manager changes, the account knowledge is documented and the new person is briefed.
 The systems exist independent of any individual.
 Reporting is standardized and reliable.
-Scaling up - adding 3 new clients in a month - does not require you to find a new freelancer and hope the quality matches.
+Scaling up, adding 3 new clients in a month, does not require you to find a new freelancer and hope the quality matches.
 And the contractual relationship is with a company, not an individual, which means there is an entity to hold accountable when things go wrong.

 Head-to-Head: The 6 Dimensions That Matter